ospf2fullstack/Obsidian/Not-Public/Building Information Collection.md

 ## Purpose of Data
 The time to collect and the Data itself can be completely wasted if there is not a use case.
-The scope of this project is to identify data types that have a direct impact in the initial ingestion cycle of a new site to develop the ground plans of a digital twin.
+The scope of this paper is to identify data types that have a direct impact in the initial ingestion cycle of a new site to develop the ground plans of a digital twin.
+With that information, we can attempt to create automated pipelines to take the ingested *data sources* and convert it into *data types* autonomously.
+Ultimately lowering the barrier to entry for a digital twin and digital thread product while maintaining standards for accuracies.

+### Core Data Collected during initial ingestion
 - Walls
 - Ceilings
 - HVAC